Bisoprolol (By mouth)

-You should not use this medicine if you have had an allergic reaction to any type of beta blocker medicine (such as atenolol, metoprolol, propranolol, Corgard®, Inderal®, Lopressor®, Toprol®, Tenormin®), or if you have certain heart problems.
+You should not use this medicine if you have had an allergic reaction to bisoprolol or any type of beta blocker medicine (such as atenolol, metoprolol, propranolol, Corgard®, Inderal®, Lopressor®, Tenormin®, or Toprol®), or if you have certain heart problems.
 Talk with your doctor about what these heart problems are.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.